spectrum-health-systems/tingen-documentation/.github/apcp/common-parameter-descriptions.md

 /// <param name="tngnWsvcMode">The Tingen Web Service mode.</param>

-/// <param name="wsvcSession">The object that contains all the information for this session.</param>

 /// <param name="openIncidentConfig">The Open Incident module confituration.</param>
 /// <param name="errCode">The OptionObject error code.</param>
 /// <param name="errMsg">The OptionObject error message.</param>